Fort Rock Cave: Excavations

 Excavations of the site began in 1938 led by Luther Cressman and his team of University of Oregon, and continued into the next year.
 At this time, Cressman unearthed a number of sandals, with damage and charring, and used a chemical preservative to prevent further decay.
 Unknowing at the time, this would prevent radiocarbon dating of these artifacts.
 Cressman returned as an overseer to Stephen Bedwell in 1966 and 1967, to continue excavating the site.
 Upon their return, they found that the cave had been looted and vandalized, compromising the integrity of much of the area.
 However, a few areas under large fallen boulders were protected from disturbance, and were excavated at this time.
 Both periods of excavation provided limited documentation in comparison to modern archaeological data practices, causing issues for further archaeological study of the artifacts removed.
 Additionally, use of backhoes and dynamite at the site during the excavations in the 60s caused much destruction to the site.
-Some artifacts recovered during this second period of excavation were able to be dated by the Gakushiun Laboratory, generating further questioning of the integrity of the study, as this lab has generated erroneous data.
+Some artifacts recovered during this second period of excavation were able to be dated by the Gakushuin Laboratory, generating further questioning of the integrity of the study, as this lab has generated erroneous data.

 Archaeology

 Anthropologist Luther Cressman and his team recovered a significant collection of artifacts from under the Mazama Ash, dating those artifacts to more than 7,000 years ago.
 This collection included wooden artifacts, stone tools, shell beads, obsidian, basket fragments, and, most famously, 95 sandals woven from sagebrush bark (some of these sandals are now displayed at the University of Oregon Museum of Natural and Cultural History and in the town of Fort Rock).
 While the dry climate helped preserve these ancient sandals, exposure to the ash caused most of them to be charred, leading to Cressman's decision to chemically preserve them.
 This sandal style is known as Fort Rock style, since they were first discovered there and is distinct from other variants; they are flat, closed toed and have a twined sole.
 They have been found at other sites, such as Cougar Mountain and Catlow Caves, as well.
 A local Fort Rock resident was responsible for finding a fragment of woven material which was eligible for dating, placing it around 9000 years ago.
 Some of these woven artifacts had diagonal twining and false embroidery decorative techniques, suggesting that these techniques were present in the region at that time.
 Additional artifacts found after the initial excavations included projectile points, obsidian and stone tools, and faunal remains, as well as more sandals.
 Calibrated radiocarbon dates from this set of artifacts estimated dates in the early Holocene period, approximately 10,000 years ago.
-The oldest dating from this site comes form a piece of charcoal dated to 13,000 BP, a date that has been debated by some archaeologists.
+The oldest dating from this site comes from a piece of charcoal dated to 13,000 BP, a date that has been debated by some archaeologists.

+Lithic artefacts from the cave are classified as part of the Western Stemmed Tradition, which was widespread across the Intermountain West during the latest Pleistocene-early Holocene.